ettebaDwop/project-1/project-1.md

 [Linux Commands](https://www.hostinger.co.uk/tutorials/linux-commands)

 ### 4. Installing MySql
+Now that you have a web server up and running, you need to install a Database Management System (DBMS) to be able to store and manage data for your site in a relational database.
+MySQL is a popular relational database management system used within PHP environments, so we will use it in our project
+The MYSql serever would help to store and manage data for the site just created.
 ### Installing PhP
 ### Creating Virtual  Host for website using Apache
 ### Enabling PHP on website